Written by Toby

 Back to the event.

-Pilots had the opportunity to qualify via a range of difference avenues.
+Pilots had the opportunity to qualify via a range of different avenues.
 These included:

 - Placing first in a MultiGP Regional Qualifier